eresearchqut/VirReport/README.md

   blast_local_db_path = '/work/hia_mt18005/databases/PVirDB/PVirDB_ver2022_02_09/dev/PVirDB_ver20220209.fasta'
 }
 ```
 If you want to run the initial qualityfilter step, you will need to specify in the nextflow.config file the directory which holds the required bowtie indices to: 1) derive the origin of the filtered reads obtained and 2) filter non-informative reads (qc_fastq_filtered and derive_usable_reads processes).
+Examples of fasta files are available at https://github.com/maelyg/bowtie_indices.git and bowtie indices can be built from these using the command:
+bowtie-build -f [fasta file] [name of index]

 For example:
 params {
   bowtie_db_dir = '/work/hia_mt18005_db/bowtie_idx'
 }
 ```
 If you want to run VirusDetect, then specify the path to the viral database directory in nextflow.config file.
-These can be downloaded at http://bioinfo.bti.cornell.edu/ftp/program/VirusDetect/virus_database/.
+These can be downloaded at http://bioinfo.bti.cornell.edu/ftp/program/VirusDetect/virus_database/v248.
 For example:
 ```
-virusdetect_db_path = '/work/hia_mt18005_db/blastDB/VirusDetect/vrl_Plants_239_U97'
+virusdetect_db_path = '/home/gauthiem/code/VirusDetect_v1.8/databases/vrl_plant'
 ```

 # Running the pipeline